Book cover

 }

-Finally, note that we can create a hierarchy, organized as a tree, with composite shapes containing other composite shapes, as in:
+Finally, note that we can create a hierarchical structure, organized as a tree, with composite shapes containing other composite shapes, as illustrated in this example:

 CompositeShape composite2 = new CompositeShape();